 - 1. Using the college's online services and required MyMTC Email account. - 2.
-Checking the student MyMTC Email account daily for important updates. - 3.
-Enrolling only in courses for which prerequisites have been met and that are part of their current program of study. - 4.
+Checking the student MyMTC Email account frequently for important updates. - 3.
+Enrolling only in courses for which prerequisites have been met. - 4.
 Planning ahead for multiple semesters some courses are not offered every semester. - 5.
 Knowing and completing all coursework and program requirements needed for graduation approval. - 6.
-Knowing and complying with all applicable financial aid and/or scholarship requirements.

-7. Remaining informed and up-to-date on the admission and program requirements of their desired transfer institution.
+Knowing and complying with all applicable financial aid and/or scholarship requirements. - 7.
+Remaining informed and up-to-date on the admission and program requirements of their desired transfer institution.